Cell phones and laptop computers

 Due to popular demand, parking passes will be included in the packets of all participants during the institute.
 Participants will be given directions as to which parking lots that parking is permitted in.

 The Campus Recreation Center provides a great location for fitness activities.
-It is anticipated that the daily fee of $5.00 a day will be extended into summer 2011.
+The daily fee is $5.00.
 Students will have access to the swimming pool, fitness and weight room and gymnasiums (when available).
 The Center is open 7 days a week throughout the summer.
 Please call ahead (351-2936) for specific daily fitness opportunities.

 Denver International Airport (DIA), 50 miles southeast of Greeley, is one of the easier urban destinations in the U.S. From DIA, you can reach Greeley via Super Shuttle / (800) 258-3826.